Frauenkirche, Nuremberg: History

-The church was built in the grand market, in place of the former Jewish synagogue, which was destroyed during the pogrom of 1349 following an outbreak of Black Death.
+Following an outbreak of the Black Death in 1349, a Christian pogrom against the Jewish inhabitants of Nuremberg took place, and they were expelled from the city.
+Emperor Charles IV ordered the synagogue of Nuremberg to be destroyed to make way for the development of the grand market (Hauptmarkt), at which also a church was to be built on the rubble.
+This became the Frauenkirche.
 The architect was probably Peter Parler.
-Charles IV wanted to use the Frauenkirche for imperial ceremonies, which is reflected in the porch with the balcony, and in the fact that the church is relatively unadorned except for the coats of arms of the Holy Roman Empire, the seven Electors, the town of Nuremberg, and the city of Rome, where the Holy Roman Emperors were crowned.
+Emperor Charles IV wanted to use the Frauenkirche for imperial ceremonies, which is reflected in the porch with the balcony, and in the fact that the church is relatively unadorned except for the coats of arms of the Holy Roman Empire, the seven Electors, the town of Nuremberg, and the city of Rome, where the Holy Roman Emperors were crowned.
 Construction of the church continued until the 1360s.

 Charles IV's son Wenceslas was baptized in the church in 1361, on which occasion the Imperial Regalia, including the imperial reliquaries, were displayed to the people.
 References to Wenceslaus can be found throughout the sculptural program of the church.
-Beginning in 1423, the Imperial Regalia was kept permanently in Nuremberg and displayed to the people once a year on a special wooden platform constructed for that purpose.
+Beginning in 1423, the Imperial Regalia were kept permanently in Nuremberg and displayed to the people once a year on a special wooden platform constructed for that purpose.
 In 1442 and 1443 Heinrich Traxdorf from Mainz built a "medium and a small organ".
 In 1487 the sacristy burned down.
 It was rebuilt in 1496.
 The church was surrounded by market stalls and medieval buildings, later removed.
 The current west gable of the church dates from 1506-8 and was designed by Adam Kraft.
 Historic images show that this gable was once richly decorated with sculptures which were presumably destroyed in the Reformation.
 In 1525 the church became Lutheran and galleries were added in the aisles.
 In 1810, the church was acquired by a Catholic parish which removed the galleries and restored the church in 1816 under the direction of Lorenz Rotermundt.
 This restoration involved replacing and repairing surviving sculptures and gathering Medieval art to adorn the church.

-In Triumph of the Will, Leni Riefenstahl's 1935 propaganda film about the 1934 Nuremberg Rally, the final scene consists of a military parade through downtown Nuremberg, with Adolf Hitler shown receiving salutes from Nazi troops with the Frauenkirche in the background.
 The church was almost completely destroyed in the Second World War in the bombing of Nuremberg with only the nave walls and facade remaining.
 This damage was repaired by 1953.
 There was a more extensive restoration between 1989-1991.
 Since 1948, the balcony of the church, below the Männleinlaufen, has been used for the opening ceremony of the Christkindlesmarkt.
 The church parish and the neighboring Parish of St. Elizabeth are known collectively as the "Katholische Innenstadtkirche Nürnberg" (Catholic Downtown churches of Nuremberg).